alexkato29/cuda-gemm/src/kernels/naive/profile.md

     - With a modest cache miss rate and many cache lines requested, the probability of at least one miss per load instruction dramatically increases.
 1. We experience many cache misses and queue pressure.
 	- Fetching values from DRAM and L2 take considerably longer, potentially 300-400 cycles.
-    - While that is happening, the memory instruction is stuck on the LG queue.
+    - While that is happening, the memory instruction is stuck on the instruction queue.

-**TLDR;** expensive memory reads lead to high LG queue pressure.
-Warps are stalled waiting for the LG queue to flush so they may issue subsequent instructions.
+**TLDR;** expensive memory reads lead to LG throttling.
+Warps are stalled waiting for the local/global memory instruction queue to flush so they may issue subsequent instructions.

 ## The Fix
 #### Make reads less expensive.